-In August 2003, the Company entered into a Zero Cost Protective Collar arrangement with a financial institution to reduce the exposure associated with 1.5 million shares of NPS common stock, which the Company received as part of a merger termination agreement with NPS.
+In August 2003, we entered into a zero cost protective collar arrangement with a financial institution to reduce the exposure associated with 1.5 million shares of NPS common stock, which we received as part of a merger termination agreement with NPS.
 During the nine months ended March 31, 2005 we received proceeds of \$15.0 million related to the maturation of two portions of the derivative.
-The remainder of the collar will mature on two separate maturity dates in May 2005 and August 2005, at which time the Company will receive the proceeds from the sale of the securities which we estimate after taking into account the effect of the collar will be in the range of \$15.0 million to \$19.0 million.
+The remainder of the collar will mature on two separate maturity dates in May 2005 and August 2005, at which time we will receive the proceeds from the sale of the securities which we estimate after taking into account the effect of the collar will be in the range of \$15.0 million to \$19.0 million.
 The amount due at each maturity date will be determined based on the market value of NPS common stock on such maturity date.
-The contract requires the Company to maintain a minimum cash balance of \$30.0 million and additional collateral of up to \$10.0 million, as defined under certain circumstances with the financial institution.
-The derivative is subject to certain adjustments in the event the Company receives a dividend from NPS.
+The contract requires us to maintain a minimum cash balance of \$30.0 million and additional collateral of up to \$10.0 million, as defined under certain circumstances with the financial institution.
+The derivative is subject to certain adjustments in the event we receive a dividend from NPS.